 The trivia items below may give away important plot points.

-For the scene in which Chris Evans's character Mace is fixing the Icarus 2 in the coolant, to make his breath appear that it was cold, Evans was actually entering extremely cold water with each take.
+(at around 1h 22 mins) For the scene in which Chris Evans' character Mace is fixing the Icarus 2 in the coolant, to make his breath appear that it was cold, Evans was actually entering extremely cold water with each take.
 His teeth chattering is a real reaction.

 In the character biographies/background stories given to the actors in order to prepare for the film, several facts were revealed about the characters that weren't stated in the film.
 For example: Capa (Cillian Murphy) had been obsessed with the Icarus mission ever since he was a kid and felt like an outsider because he is not an astronaut like the rest of the group.
 Cassie (Rose Byrne) was an air force pilot before entering the space program.
 She was also pregnant and had an abortion in order to be able to participate in the mission.
 Corazon (Michelle Yeoh) felt more strongly about the plants and the oxygen garden than her fellow crew members, in her final recorded message to her husband she did not speak and instead simply looked lovingly at the camera for a full minute - she was also the only member of the group to never use the Earth Room.
 Harvey (Troy Garity) worked on the Icarus I mission as a junior engineer; out of the whole group he scored the highest in all of the fitness tests- His only weakness is his dependence and attachment to his wife and the fear that he will never see her again, he struggles with this throughout the whole mission.
 Kaneda (Hiroyuki Sanada) is very protective of Capa because he knows that he feels like an outsider.
 He is obsessed with Icarus I and what led to its downfall.
 Mace (Chris Evans) comes from a military family (both of his parents were pilots) and grew up in military bases.
 He is very clear headed and when he attacked Capa it was the exception, not the rule.
 He has pride and is honest; unfortunately this comes across as rude or cold to those around him.
 Mace developed feelings for Cassie at the Icarus II training camp, but stifled and ignored those feelings in order to focus on the mission - as a result he dreams of her every night.